-Ratio of 1 Counter- party of accumulated 1 guarant ee and amounts of Parent Subsidiary Endorsements/ 1 endors ement Limitation on Highest Balance of Property guarantees and company endorsements/ guarantees to amount of balance for guarantees pledged for endorsements to endorsements/ guarantees third parties guarantees and Actual usage net worth of the Maximum to third parties Relationship endorsements endorsements amount and latest ı third parties on companies in 1,, Name of ., with the for a specific during as of endorsements guarantees and parent Mainland No. guarantor Name Company enterprise the period reporting date period (Amount) statements endorsements subsidiary company China 0 The Lianyungang 2 721,601 99,680 85,440 85,440 - 3.55 % 1,202,669 Y N Y Rongding (USD3,500) (USD3,000) Metal Co., Ltd. 0 Grand Tone 2 721,601 30,000 - - - - % 1,202,669 Y N N Company Enterprise Co., Ltd. 0 The Yuan Rui 2 721,601 227,840 227,840 47,309 - 9.47 % 1,202,669 Y N N Company Recycling (USD8,000) (USD8,000) Technology Co., Ltd. 0 The Jiin Yeeh 2 721,601 327,520 327,520 50,241 - 13.62 % 1,202,669 Y N N 1 Company Ding (H.K.)
-(USD11,500) (USD11,500) Enterprises Ltd.
+Counter- guarant endors ee and Limitation on Highest Balance of Durante Ratio of accumulated amounts of guarantees and Parent Endorsements/ guarantees to 1 endors cinent amount of balance for guarantees and guarantees Actual usage Property pledged for guarantees endorsements to net worth of the Maximum endorsements/ guarantees to third parties third parties Name of Relationship with the endorsements for a specific endorsements as of amount and endorsements latest third parties on companies in Mainland No. guarantor Name Company enterprise the period reporting date period (Amount) statements endorsements subsidiary company China 0 Lianyungang Rongding Metal Co., Ltd. 2 802,922 83,040 (USD3,000) - ı 1 - % 1,338,204 Y N Y 0 Company Yuan Rui Recycling Technology Co., Ltd. 2 802,922 221,440 (USD8,000) 221,440 (USD8,000) 37,766 1 8.27 % 1,338,204 Y N N 0 Company Jiin Yeeh Ding (H.K.)
+Enterprises Ltd. 2 802,922 318,320 (USD11,500) 318,320 (USD11,500) 56,128 - 11.89 % 1,338,204 Y N N

 - Note 1: The numbers filled in as follows: - 1.
-0 represents the Company. - 2.
-Subsidiaries are sorted in a numerical order starting from 1. - Note 2: The relationship between the endorser /guarantor and the endorsed guranted has the following 7 types, just indicate the type:

-- 2. The endorser/gurantor company and the endorsed/guranted party both be hold more than 50% of the Company. - 3.
-The endorser /guarantor parent company directly and indirectly holds more than 50 % of voting shares of the endorser /guarantor subsidiary. - 4.
-The endorser /guarantor company and the endorsed /guaranted party both be held more than 90% by the parent company. - 5.
+0 represents the Company - 2.
+Subsidiaries are sorted in a numerical order starting from 1. - Note 2: The relationship between the endorser /guarantor and the endorsed guranted has the following 7 types, just indicate the type: - 1.
+Having business relationship. - 2.
+The endorser/gurantor company and the endorsed/guranted party both be hold more than 50% of the Company. - 3.
+The endorser /guarantor parent company directly and indirectly holds more than 50 % of voting shares of the endorser /guarantor subsidiary. - $4.
+The \ endorser\ / guaranter\ company\ and\ the\ endorsed\ / guaranted\ party\ both\ be\ held\ more\ than\ 90\%\ by\ the\ parent\ company\ depends on the parent of the$ - 5.
 Company that is mutually protected under contractual requirements based on the needs of the contractor - 6.
-Company that is endorsed by its shareholders in accordance with its shareholding ratio because of the joint investment relationship.
-7. Performance guarantees for pre-sale contracts under the Consumer Protection Act. - Note 3: The endorsement /guarantee provided to individual guarantee party shall not exceed 30% of the most recent audited net worth of the Company. - Note 4: The total endorsement /guarantee of the Company to others shall not exceed 50% of the most recent audited net worth of the Company. - Note 5: If the amounts were based on foreign currencies, please refer to the spot exchange rate on the financial statement date(exchange rate on December 31,2020 is USD/NTD: 28.48)
+Company that is endorsed by its shareholders in accordance with its shareholding ratio because of the joint investment relationship. - $7.\ Performance\ guarantees\ for\ pre-sale\ contracts\ under\ the\ Consumer\ Protection\ Act.$ - Note 3: The endorsement /guarantee provided to individual guarantee party shall not exceed 30% of the most recent audited net worth of the Company. - Note 4: The total endorsement /guarantee of the Company to others shall not exceed 50% of the most recent audited net worth of the Company. - Note 5: If the amounts were based on foreign currencies, please refer to the spot exchange rate on the financial statement date(exchange rate on December 31,2020 is USD/NTD: 27.68)

-(iii) Securities held as of December 31, 2020 (excluding investment in subsidiaries, associates and joint ventures):
+(iii) Securities held as of December 31, 2021 (excluding investment in subsidiaries, associates and joint ventures):

-Types of Relationship Ending balance Name of Company security/and name with the security issuer Account Subject Number of shares (thousands) Book value Ownership Fair value Note Chung Tai Resource Technology Corp.
-Non-current financial assets at fair value through profit or loss 4,004 96,168 5.14 % 96,168 Limited Zhejiang Taiwei Environmental Technology Co., Ltd Non-current financial assets at fair value through other comprehensive income (Notes) - 13.81 % 1
+Types of Relationship Ending balance Name of Company security/and name with the security issuer Account Subject Number of shares (thousands) Book value Ownership Fair value Note The Company Chung Tai Resource Technology Corp.
+Non-current financial assets at fair value through profit or loss 4,004 103,054 4.94 % 103,054 Gold Finance Limited Zhejiang Taiwei Environmental Technology Co., Ltd Non-current financial assets at fair value through other comprehensive income (Notes) - 13.81 % - 0 OFCO INDUSTRIAL CORPORATION - current financial assets at fair value through profit or loss 483 17,871 0.55 % 17,871 Hung Wei Development Co., Ltd. YUNG FU CO., LTD - Non-current financial assets atfair value through profit or loss 1,099 31,215 1.83 % 31,215